Certora/Tutorials/01.Lesson_GettingStarted/ERC20Lesson1/README.md

 > :warning: Notice that each function call must get an `env` variable as its first parameter by default:
 `transfer(e, recip, amount);`.

-> :bulb: It is possible to declare a function as `envfree`, meaning that it does not need get an `env` variable as a parameter since it is entirely independent of `env` context.
+> :bulb: It is possible to declare a function as `envfree`, meaning that it does not need to get an `env` variable as a parameter since it is entirely independent of `env` context.
 We will see how to do it in a later lesson.

 By default, the Certora prover will ignore all paths where any function call reverts, and they will not be considered violations of the rule.
 We will learn more about this topic in the next lesson.